jamesgeraghty/AndroidRecipeAppV2/README.md

-# Android Recipe App by James Geraghty
+# Android Recipe Version2  App by James Geraghty

 Mobile Application Development (Higher Diploma in Computer Science)

 A recipe Mobile Phone application created in Android Studio.
 The user can create an account and add and delete recipes.
 The Google Map API allows the user to add locations.
-The recipe and user data is stored locally on the android device in JSON.
+The recipe and user data is stored the Firebase database.
+This application is a update to the Recipes App Version 1 with a list of key features implemented below.

 ## Features

 - Create, read,update and delete
 - Upload images
-- Location functionality using Google Maps API
+- Navigation Component
+- Model,view, ViewModel Structure
 - Recipes are store locally in JSON
 - Adherence to Android Best Pratices
-- Google maps
-- Splash screen
-- User register/login
+- Goole Auth register/login
+- Firebase